Twitchkidd/gfcom-dep-2020/content/blog/and-down-for-a-bit/index.md

 BTW the GitHub mobile app just dropped!
 Whaaat!!
 I think I'm done for the night, though, unless I get a magical burst of energy later, still sick and feeling it, lol.

 Best wishes! ~g

+P.S.
+Okay, I lied a little, opened everything up after walking Dawa again and feeding him, and the underline color for links is achieved with backgroundImage!
+Weird!
+I kinda want to just fork the theme and customize it that way, but that's _definitely_ a morning task.